core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In a particular setup, the information typically specified in the 'tp_info' parameter of the informative response (see {{ssec-server-side-informative}}) can be preconfigured on the server and the clients.
 For example, the destination multicast address and port number where to send multicast notifications for a group observation, as well as the associated Token value to use, can be set aside for particular tasks (e.g., enforcing observations of a specific resource).
 Alternative mechanisms can rely on using some bytes from the hash of the observation request as the last bytes of the multicast address or as part of the Token value.

 In such a particular setup, the client may also have an early knowledge of the phantom request, i.e., it will be possible for the server to safely omit the parameter 'ph_req' from the informative response to the observation request (see {{ssec-server-side-informative}}).
-In this case, the client can include a No-Response option {{RFC7967}} with value 16 in its observation request, which results in the server suppressing the informative response.
+In this case, the client can include a No-Response option {{RFC7967}} with value 16 in its Observe registration request, which results in the server suppressing the informative response.
 As a consequence, the observation request only informs the server that there is one additional client interested to take part in the group observation.
 This still helps the server to assess the current number of clients interested in a group observation (e.g., by using the method defined in {{sec-rough-counting}}), which in turn can play a role in deciding to cancel the group observation.

 ## Informative Response ## {#ssec-client-side-informative}